NagliNagli/naglinagli.github.io1/_posts/2020-12-18-Samsung_Exposure.md

 ![samsung_creds](/images/samsung_creds.gif)

-Now we need to figure out how is the authCode implemented on the application we are testing?
+Now we need to figure out how the authCode is implemented on the application we are testing?

-After issuing the login functioniallity from the account.samsung.com we can observe that the following request is being initiated:
+After issuing the login functioniallity from account.samsung.com we can observe that the following request is being initiated:

 ![code](/images/code.png)

-Replacing dumped auth code with the one I have issues allowed me to bypass the restriction and access the application as the victim account.
+Replacing dumped auth code with the one I have issued allowed me to bypass the restriction and access the application as the victim account.

 ![K.O](/images/giphy.webp)